MP-Gadget/bigfile/README.rst

 A reproducible massively parallel IO library for large, hierarchical datasets.

-bigfile is originally developed for the BlueTides simulation on BlueWaters at NCSA.
+:code:`bigfile` was originally developed for the BlueTides simulation on BlueWaters at NCSA.

 Build status